ministryofjustice/laa-crime-assessment-service/README.md

 If you run tests with ```./gradlew clean test --info``` you will get log output showing the table being populated with test data.

+### Testing the application with Postman

+The Postman collection and instructions for testing the endpoints can be found [here](https://dsdmoj.atlassian.net/wiki/spaces/ASLST/pages/5964468488/CAS+Runbook).

+Please update this whenever you add more endpoints to the controllers.

 ### Spotless (Code style)

 This application implements the Spotless plugin, which will alert you to any violations when you run `./gradlew build`.
 We are following the [AOSP Java code style](https://source.android.com/docs/setup/contribute/code-style).